 - 1. After approval to publish the plan is given, all existing hard copies are destroyed keeping the electronic copies for 5 years. - 2.
-A hard copy of the new plan is then created and filed. - 3.
 The updated plan has currency and revision dates printed on the cover.

 After approval to publish the plan is given by the director, all publications are then initiated by the Project Officer - Trees and stored ready for viewing.